 hard disk.
-In this article we will provide the basic steps how to modify and
+In this article, we will provide the basic steps on how to modify and

 increase SWAP memory in our KVM virtualization Linux VPS packages.